 7.4.5.1 Media

+Do not release any personal data under any circumstances.
 All Media requests and calls should be referred to the Practice’s Media, PR and Communications Department.

 Police

-Requests for information from the Police should always be referred to the Information Governance team who will liaise with the SIRO and / or Caldicott Guardian where appropriate.
+Requests for information from the Police should always be referred to the Legal Services department and where necessary they will liaise with Information Governance team who may further liaise with the SIRO and / or Caldicott Guardian if appropriate.

 Under data protection legislation the police or other enforcing public agencies must provide a formal request for information under the Data Protection Act 2018 Schedule 2(1) and UKGDPR 6(i)(d).
 (This has replaced the previous Data Protection Act 1998 Section 29 (3) form).